roderickmackenzie/matlab_robot_buggy/WS1/worksheet_1.md

  Once you have done this, use some more stick pads to attach the battery holder to the buggy, over the axils with the motors as shown in figure 13.
 Ensure the battery pack is placed on the end above the motors to put the weight of the buggy over the powered wheels.

-Step 12: Although the majority of the wiring will be addressed in the next section, the motor wires will be attached now.
-Go and find the motor driver board from the buggy kit.
-It is the circuit board shown in figure 14.
-The motor wires are attached to the motor driver board at the positions shown in the figure.
-Use the screwdriver to loosen the terminals, place the wires in the terminals and then tighten the screws up clamping the wires in place.
-Make sure they are in tightly.